timoxley/npm-tutor/chapters/npm-workshop-installation/exercises/install-save/Readme.md

 # Specifying Dependencies

-The package.json can includes a list of dependencies for the current package, e.g.
+The package.json can include a list of dependencies for the current package, e.g.

 ```json
 {